 In the gut, gastric emptying slows early on, so food leaves the stomach more gradually.
 That blunts glucose spikes.
 The gut often adapts over time, while central appetite signaling tends to persist.

-Downstream, large randomized trials show A1c drops of about 1 to 2 percentage points in type 2 diabetes, substantial average weight loss at obesity doses, and about a 20 percent reduction in major adverse cardiovascular events in defined populations over roughly three years.
-Want to see how dosing strategy keeps those benefits while limiting bumps?
+Downstream, large randomized trials suggest A1c drops of about 1 to 2 percentage points in type 2 diabetes, substantial average weight loss at obesity doses, and about a 20 percent reduction in major adverse cardiovascular events in defined populations over roughly three years.

 Dosing and Administration Essentials